muditpathak8/playground/README.md

 - Kosli attestations must be made against a Trail, living inside a Flow.
   - A Kosli Flow represents a business or software process for which you want to track changes and monitor compliance.
-    You create a Kosli Flow with the [kosli create flow](https://docs.kosli.com/client_reference/kosli_create_flow/) command.
   - A Kosli Trail represents a single execution of a process represented by a Kosli Flow.
     Each trail must have a unique identifier of your choice, based on your process and domain.
     Example identifiers include git commits or pull request numbers.
-    You begin a Kosli Trail with the [kosli begin trail](https://docs.kosli.com/client_reference/kosli_begin_trail/) command.
 - At the top of the [.github/workflows/main.yml](.github/workflows/main.yml) file add two new `env:` variables for the Kosli Flow (named after your repo) and Kosli Trail (named after each git-commit), as follows:
 ```yml